olivertwistor/java-tui/README.md

 1. Make sure you meet the prerequisites:
     * [Java 8 or later][javadl]
 2. Clone this repository.
+3. If you want to build the latest release, go to the branch `production`.
+If you want the bleeding edge (might not be entirely stable, but it should build), go to the branch `main`.
-3. Build using the file `pom.xml`.
+4. Build using the file `pom.xml`.

 ## Usage